emirhankenter/objectpooling/README.md

 // If you have the reference of the prefab, you can just call: prefab.Spawn(); // This method automaticly creates the pool by itself with default options

-// Once you want to save the object to the pool, you need to call recycle method ObjectPooling.Instance.Recycle(clone);
-// Or
-clone.Recycle();
 ```

 ### Recycle Objects